 REMEMBER

-If you have a concern about an individual child, your person or adult’s physical, sexual or emotional well-being, it is your responsibility to seek advice and support from your PSO/DSA.
+If you have a concern about an individual child, young person or adult’s physical, sexual or emotional well-being, it is your responsibility to seek advice and support from your PSO/DSA.

 Any safeguarding concerns or allegations about anyone in a Parish role must be immediately reported to the DSA.